-When you first began to learn how to improvise, if you studied out of a book on jazz improvisation or took a lesson on how to solo over chord changes, chances are the first thing you encountered were scales.
+When you first began learning how to improvise, chances are the first thing you encountered were scales.
 Memorizing lists of scales from Major and minor to diminished and octatonic.
 Knowing which scales work with which chords.
 It can seem like the practice of scales never ends.
-This philosophy has become so entrenched within the art of learning improvisation that it is hard to avoid thinking about scales.
+This philosophy has become so entrenched within the art of learning improvisation that it is hard to avoid thinking about scales…

 Numerous jazz education resources today highlight scales as the method to mastering how to play over chord progressions and improvising like your heroes.
 Because of this, many students believe that studying scales alone is the answer to reaching their goals.
 You may have even thought to yourself as I often did: “If I only get all my scales together, then I’ll solve my difficulties with improvisation.”

 We get a lot of questions about practicing scales and how they relate to improvisation all the time: How should I use scales when I’m soloing?
 What’s the best way to practice scales?
 Do I even need to know my scales in order to improvise?